 Approval for a request to be absent is not automatic.
-Your immediate department supervisor or administrator may deny or approve an application for a request to be absent.
+The employee's immediate department supervisor or administrator may deny or approve an application for a request to be absent.
 The supervisor may request or require documentation of absences before deciding or approving the request.
-Please refer to your Comprehensive Agreement for details.
+Employees should refer to their Comprehensive Agreement for details.